Did you miss Part 1? Please click here: Part I: The Truth Behind “10,000 Toddlers”.

 Here in Part II, I continue to educate the public on why it’s sometimes wise to medicate young children for their ADHD symptoms.

 The public must be helped to understand: ADHD is not just about “bad behavior”—or even “focus.”
 Dopamine affects many physiological processes throughout the body.

-A second motivation: Connecting “cause and effect”.
-That is, when The New York Times publishes an inaccurate story about ADHD that whips up public fury, it can over time affect public policy.
+There is a dangerous cause and effect: When The New York Times publishes an inaccurate story about ADHD that whips up public fury, it can over time affect public policy.
 I explain below.

 Bottom line: Irresponsible reporting hurts everyone.

 Toward that end, this post: